 Jermain Defoe started his career with West Ham, but moved to Tottenham Hotspurs in 2004 where he became a star player.
 Except for a year with Portsmouth, he played for them between 2004 and 2014.
 He was a part of England players' pool during that period, but he only went to Euro 2012 and World Cup in 2010.

 Emile Heskey made a name for himself when he helped Leicester Town to win the League Cup in his first professional season in 1997.
 In 2000, Liverpool signed him for a club record fees at the time.
 He left Liverpool in 2004.
-Internationally, he played 62 times for England.
+He later played for Wigan, Birmingham City, Aston Villa, Newcastle Jets, etc. Internationally, he played 62 times for England.
 He went to four major tournaments from 2000 to 2010, but at one point, ignored by the national team during the period.

-Regis was know for being a member of the legendary strike force with Laurie Cunningham and Brendon Batson at West Bromwich Albion.
+Regis was know for being a member of the legendary strike force with Laurie Cunningham and Brendon Batson at West Bromwich Albion in the 1980's.
 The strike force known as "The Three Degrees" consisted of three Black attackers.
-They were credited to be breaking the racial barrier in England.
+They were credited to be breaking the racial barrier in English football.
 Internationally, he was also the third Black player to play for England and was capped 5 times.

 ST: Ian Wright

 Wright was a legendary striker with Arsenal.
 Before joining Arsenal, he was a hero with Crystal Palace.
 At the time of writing, he was their highest goal scorer since the War.
 In 1991, he joined Arsenal.
 He spent 7 seasons with them, winning all three domestic trophies and the Cup Winners' Cup in 1994.
 Despite being a top scorer in the domestic league(he scored over 20 goals every season from 1991 to 1998), he only played 33 times for England and was never selected for any of the major tournaments.